 The gourd rattle used by the Hopi Katsinam is tremendously symbolic.
 Often only painted light blue with little decoration, this special instrument is used in Katsina dance and ceremony, and also as a gift given to children during their initiation ceremonies into the Kachina Society.

 The rattle is constructed of a flattened gourd, which represents the earth, and the handle represents the axis of the Hero Twins, iconic figures of ancient Mayan lore who help keep the earth spinning.

 The Peyote Rattle

-The Peyote rattle was frequently used during Native American church ceremonies, and was an important element of the Half Moon ceremony.
+The Peyote rattle was frequently used during Native American church ceremonies and was an important element of the Half Moon ceremony.
 A community elder is in charge of leading this ceremony, which involves the ingestion of dried peyote, a hallucinogenic cactus that was believed to induce visions.
-This rattle was also constructed from a spherical gourd shape and filled with nut or seed.
+This rattle was also constructed from a spherical gourd shape and filled with nuts or seeds.

 This month we are featuring the beautiful Sharpie gourd art of Apache, Spanish, and French artist Robert Rivera.
-Celebrate Native American Heritage month with us by viewing some of his creations here!
+Celebrate Native American heritage with us by viewing some of his Gourd Art creations!